chef/automate/dev-docs/adding-data/adding_test_data.md

 1. `infra_service_load_sample_data`

     By default, 50 records of the infra servers and orgs will be added with the prefix `chef-server` and `chef-org` respectively.
+    <sub>_*Only for servers & organizations testing does not get cookbooks, roles, data bags, environments etc data._<sub>
 1. `infra_service_load_sample_data -N 100 -S infra-server -O infra-org`

     100 records of the infra servers and orgs will be added, modify the numbers on each of those options to meet your needs.
+    <sub>_*Only for servers & organizations testing does not get cookbooks, roles, data bags, environments etc data._<sub>
-1. [internal steps](https://chefio.slack.com/archives/CPYNX33LJ/p1583485764104300) this is the only method that works against a running chef server and will allow you to get data that does not result in the cookbook error
+1. [internal steps](https://chefio.slack.com/archives/CPYNX33LJ/p1583485764104300) this is the only method that works against a running chef server and will allow you to get data like cookbooks, roles, data bags, environments etc.

 ----------------------------------------------------------------------------------
 # DELETING DATA